egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 diversity, composition and perhaps distribution) as well as various flow variables and other factors such as bank elevation, site, river system, rainfall and livestock grazing.
-The flow variables will depend on the timeframe.
+The flow variables will depend on the time frame.
 Short term responses will include the presence and magnitude of a flow event and potentially the time of year and duration of the event.
 Long term responses will include the presence of individual flow events over the previous years (number of years TBC) and categorisation